Deeply virtual Compton scattering in the tensor-pomeron approach: Conclusions and discussion

 \section{Conclusions and discussion}

 In the present paper we have applied the tensor-pomeron approach to deeply virtual Compton scattering (DVCS) for high c.m. energies $W$ and small Bjorken-$x$, $x \lesssim 0.02$.

 We have made a comparison of the two-tensor-pomeron model to the DVCS data measured at HERA.
 As a starting point we have used the fit parameters of the intercepts of the two pomerons and of the reggeon $\Reg_{+}$, and their coupling functions to real and virtual photons determined in \cite{Britzger:2019lvc} from deep inelastic scattering (DIS) and real photoabsorption cross sections.
 To our surprise, with a 'minimal', but reasonable, modification of the $Q^2$ dependence of only one $\gamma^*(Q^2) \gamma \Pom$ coupling function [FIT~1 (\ref{FIT1})] we have already got a good fit to the experimental data.
 We could describe the $W$, $Q^2$ and $t$ dependences of $d\sigma(\gamma^{*} p \to \gamma p)/dt$ measured at HERA and of the elastic photon-proton cross section measured at FNAL.
 The good description of the DVCS data is achieved due to a sizeable interference of soft and hard pomeron contributions.
-We have considered also FIT~2 (\ref{FIT2}) in which the size of the hard component was increased.
+We have considered also FIT~2 (\ref{FIT2}) in which the size of the hard-pomeron component was increased, especially for larger $Q^2$, and the soft-pomeron component was reduced relative to FIT~1.
 We kept here, on purpose, the same parameters of the form factors (\ref{t_dependence_ff}) as in FIT~1.
 The FIT~2 better describes the data at larger $|t|$ for $Q^2 \gtrsim 8$~GeV$^{2}$ (see Fig.~\ref{fig:3}).
 Note that in our two-tensor-pomeron model the soft component and also the interference of soft and hard terms are very important up to at least $Q^{2} \simeq 20$~GeV$^{2}$.

+We consider it as a very satisfactory feature of our approach for DVCS that we describe in the same framework both the low $Q^{2}$ and high $Q^{2}$ regimes and the transition between them.
+The same situation was shown to be true for DIS in \cite{Britzger:2019lvc}.
+Going from reactions with virtual or real photons ($Q^{2} \leq 0$) to hadronic reactions is straightforward in the tensor-pomeron model.
+Indeed, in the original paper on the tensor-pomeron model~\cite{Ewerz:2013kda} hadronic reactions were the main focus, but already there photon-induced reactions were considered and general remarks on the vector-meson-dominance (VMD) model were made.
+It can be seen from Refs.~\cite{Britzger:2019lvc,Ewerz:2013kda, Lebiedowicz:2013ika,Bolz:2014mya,Lebiedowicz:2014bea,Ewerz:2016onn, Lebiedowicz:2016ioh,Lebiedowicz:2019boz,Lebiedowicz:2019jru, Lebiedowicz:2020yre,Lebiedowicz:2021byo,Lebiedowicz:2022nnn} and the present paper that the tensor-pomeron model is applicable to soft high-energy reactions which are purely hadronic as well as to reactions involving photons and hadrons.